Crowns Price Up 16.6% Over Last Week (CWS)

-Crowns (CURRENCY:CWS) traded up 1.3% against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on October 3rd.
-During the last week, Crowns has traded up 16.6% against the dollar.
-Crowns has a total market cap of $12.56 million and $1.39 million worth of Crowns was traded on exchanges in the last 24 hours.
-One Crowns coin can currently be bought for approximately $5.82 or 0.00012228 BTC on exchanges.
+Crowns (CURRENCY:CWS) traded 1.3% higher against the dollar during the twenty-four hour period ending at 15:00 PM E.T. on October 10th.
+During the last seven days, Crowns has traded 16.6% higher against the dollar.
+Crowns has a market cap of $12.56 million and approximately $1.39 million worth of Crowns was traded on exchanges in the last day.
+One Crowns coin can now be purchased for $5.82 or 0.00012228 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.